shawrk3387/EVA4_Assignments/Session8/ReadMe.md

 CIFAR10 Image Classification using ResNet18 Architecture in PyTorch

-Architecture
+Architecture:

 ResNet 18 is the architecture used.
 The model architecture code is thankfully borrowed from https://github.com/kuangliu/pytorch-cifar/blob/master/models/resnet.py

-Requirements
+Requirements:

 Python 3.x is required to run this.
 However, running on a Google Colab on a GPU Runtime is highly recommended.

-How to Run
+How to Run:

-Please run the Notebook 'S8_Assignment.ipynb'
+Please run the Notebook 'main.ipynb'

-Results
+Results:

 Ran 25 Epoch and Test accuracy is 87.5%

-Team
+Team:

 Amit Jaiswal
 Bharath Bolla Kumar
 Raman Shaw